syalumaglineceline-crypto/uk-house-price-prediction/README.md

 The final test period covers **May 2021 to April 2023** and is not used for model or hyperparameter selection.

-## Final Model
+## Final model and results

 The final selected model is **Autoregressive Lasso Regression**.

-It uses lagged and rolling house-price information together with month-of-year seasonality.
+It uses recent house-price history, rolling-price information and month-of-year seasonality.

-### Final Test Performance

 | Metric | Result |
 |---|---:|